 Groot is... a tree.
 A sentient tree.
-Who talks only in Pokémon Speak and can spontaneously grow to even more enormous size and extend spines or vines.
+Who talks only in Pokémon Speak and can spontaneously grow his limbs, extend spines or vines from his body, or release glowing spores.
 In the comics, he can grow to nearly 30 feet tall and is nigh-impossible to kill, regrowing from a sprig even if he's destroyed.
 He is also of royal lineage, and is a scientific genius.

 Black and Gray Morality: There's no doubt the baddies are on the side of evil since Thanos is their big boss.
 However, the "good guys" have done morally questionable things.

 Vin Diesel got cast as the quietbig guy Groot in part because he was the voice of The Iron Giant.
 Hell, he's even working with the same sound technician for his voice-over sessions.

 Cain and Abel: According to the Prelude comics, Gamora is the Abel, and Nebula is the Cain when they were still batting for the same team.

 Cloudcuckoolander: Groot, being a sentient tree, is expected to be a little less-than-rational, but Drax is shaping up to be the antithesis of the brooding, revenge-driven psychopath, and instead is a ditzy revenge-driven psychopath.

 Cyborg: Rocket Raccoon is an illegal experiment in cybernetics, and his cyborg parts are visible when he's not wearing clothes.
 Nebula also has a cybernetic eye and arm.
 Korath also has visible machinery sticking out of his head.